Tihar Prisons

-Tihar Prisons, popularly known as Tihar Jail, are a prison complex in India and are one of the largest complexes of prisons in India.
+Tihar Prisons, popularly known as Tihar Jail, is a prison complex in India and is one of the largest complexes of prisons in India.
 There are 9 functional prisons spread over more than 400 acres.
 Run by Department of Delhi Prisons, the prison contains nine central prisons, and is one of the three prison complexes in Delhi.
 The other two prison complexes are at Rohini and Mandoli with one and six central prisons respectively.
 Tihar prison complex is located in Janakpuri, approximately 3 km from Tihar village in West Delhi.

 The prison is styled as a correctional institution.
 Its main objective is to convert its inmates into ordinary members of society by providing them with useful skills, education, and respect for the law.
 It aims to improve the inmates' self-esteem and strengthen their desire to improve.
 To engage, rehabilitate, and reform its inmates, Tihar uses music therapy, which involves music training sessions and concerts.
 The prison has its own radio station, run by inmates.
 There is also a prison industry within the walls, manned wholly by inmates, which bears the brand Tihar.